 Turkey Burgers with Fresh Tzatziki Sauce.
-These are Greek-Style turkey burgers made with a mixture of ground turkey, crumbled feta cheese, chopped spinach, garlic, red onion and herbs, then grilled and topped with a zesty tzatziki sauce made with Greek yogurt, cucumbers, dill, lemon and garlic.
-These burgers get smoky from the grill and a zing from the sauce!
+These are Greek-Style turkey burgers made with a mixture of ground turkey, crumbled feta cheese, chopped spinach, garlic, red onion and herbs, then grilled and topped with a zesty tzatziki sauce made easily with Greek yogurt, cucumbers, dill, lemon and garlic.
+These delicious turkey burgers get smoky from the grill and a zing from the tzatziki sauce!

 Tzatziki sauce is a cool, cucumber creamy yogurt sauce that is usually served as a condiment on many Greek meat dishes such as gyro sandwiches and souvlaki.
 It’s so incredibly good – once you try this yogurt sauce, you’ll want to make it all the time.
 Nowadays, you’ll find tzatziki sauce is widely used in the cuisines of many other countries other than Greece.

 Tzatziki sauce is easily made with freshly grated cucumbers, minced garlic, fresh lemon juice, fresh dill and Greek yogurt.
 The longer this yogurt sauce sits and marinates the better it gets!

 You can make tzatziki sauce a day or two ahead, allowing it to marinate longer while it’s chilled in the fridge.

 Tzatziki sauce is even great to serve as a dip!
 Try it with our Oven Steak Fries-Restaurant Style or with our Oven-Baked Parsnip Fries.
 Delicious tasting, and one that is even healthier for everyone!